Caledon Tree Removal Permit: New 2026 By-law Guide

 Inspecting your deciduous (trees that shed their leaves in the autumn) trees during dormancy is one of the best times of year to efficiently detect signs of decay, disease, or structural weaknesses.
 Our ISA Certified Arborists routinely conduct tree inspections from November to April to easily inspect for visual signs of stress cracks, occluded bark, branch attachment, poor structure, dead wood and decay.
 In fact, much of the arboricultural pruning and management practices can be carried out during the dormant season.
 Where there is adequate access to the property for equipment in winter, pruning can often be completed in less time than it would take when there is a full complement of leaves on the tree.
 Dormant tree inspections coupled with growing season inspections is the best protocol for ensuring that your trees are carefully monitored and cared for to minimize stress or hazards.

 Another great time to inspect your trees is just after a storm passes through your region.
 Strong winds and weather events can be detrimental to the tree’s structural strength and can completely change the safety rating of your tree.
 Accumulations of ice can add thousands of pounds of weight to the branch tips, causing breakage if sub-zero temperatures are prolonged (such as what we experience in December, 2013).
 It is important to call an ISA Certified arborist to inspect your trees after a storm event to assess whether any corrective pruning or bark tracing needs to be carried out to facilitate proper healing and recovery.
-If you are concerned about your trees after a weather event, simply click on the CONTACT US button on the right side of this page and we will arrange a site visit that fits into your schedule.
+If you are concerned about your trees after a weather event, simply click on the CONTACT US and we will arrange a site visit that fits into your schedule.

 Consider hiring an experienced ISA Certified Arborists to inspect your beautiful trees.
 The ISA Certified Arborist designation is an internationally governed accreditation that maintains a standard of excellence regarding the arborist’s tree care knowledge and experience.
 Contact Beautiful Trees Inc. today to have one of our ISA Certified Arborists help assess, care for and respond to the needs of your beautiful trees.